PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

 two years part-time

 |Location of programme||Clifton campus|

 |Part-time study available||Yes|

 |Open to international students||

-This programme combines the academic excellence of the School of Experimental Psychology with the clinical experience, knowledge and skill of a large and well established Clinical Neuropsychology Department within Frenchay Hospital (North Bristol Trust), a Regional Neurosciences Hospital which has an international reputation for excellence in neuroscience.
+This programme combines the academic excellence of the School of Experimental Psychology with the clinical experience, knowledge and skill of a large and well-established Clinical Neuropsychology department within North Bristol NHS Trust, a regional neurosciences hospital which has an international reputation for excellence in neuroscience.

-The programme has a strong focus on patient care, diagnosis, and management of a range of neurological conditions, and is delivered by academics and experienced clinicians.
-Clinicians based in the Clinical Neuropsychology Department offer neuropsychology services to a broad range of patient groups: both paediatric and adult; acute inpatient and outpatient; patients seen primarily for diagnostic assessment and patients seen for rehabilitation.
+The programme places a strong focus on patient care, diagnosis and management of a range of neurological conditions, and is delivered by academics and experienced clinicians.
+Neuropsychology services are offered to a broad range of patient groups: paediatric and adult; acute inpatient and outpatient; patients seen primarily for diagnostic assessment and patients seen for rehabilitation.

 Fees quoted are per annum and subject to annual increase.